core-wg/resource-directory/draft-ietf-core-resource-directory.md

 \[ The RFC editor is asked to replace MCD1 and MCD2 with the assigned addresses throughout the document. \]

+## Service Names and Transport Protocol Port Number Registry

+IANA is asked to enter two new items into the Service Names and Transport Protocol Port Number Registry, all with this document as a reference:

+* Service name "rd" over protocol "udp", described as "Resource Directory Directory Resource accessed using CoAP"
+* Service name "rd-lookup-res" over protocol "udp", described as "Resource Directory resource lookup accessed using CoAP"
+* Service name "rd-lookup-ep" over protocol "udp", described as "Resource Directory endpoint lookup accessed using CoAP"

+All share the same assignment note:

+Defined TXT key: path (e.g. "path=/rd")

 # Examples {#examples}